jjvanzon/Circular-Language-Spec-Plans/done/2008-07-1---system-objects-spec-project-summary.md

 - The term *system object* was defined somewhere, as a term mainly used for objects such as related items, related lists and related list items.
 - The system objects and commands could be the basic objects and commands implemented by the base of the code.
 The system objects might not be 'normal' objects.
 They might be special deep-core system objects, that control relations between normal objects.
-In the first layer of the base of the code, the system objects and system commands might not be comparable to normal objects and commands in the Encircle language.
-But the idea was that the base of the code might get reprogrammed using Encircle itself and then the system objects and commands might be implemented the same as any plain old object or command.
+In the first layer of the base of the code, the system objects and system commands might not be comparable to normal objects and commands in the Circular language.
+But the idea was that the base of the code might get reprogrammed using Circular itself and then the system objects and commands might be implemented the same as any plain old object or command.
 But they might *still* be *system* objects, might  that have the special position of controlling the other objects.
 - You might want to make clear, that the notation of the system objects and the implementation of system objects are two separate things.
 - System objects such as __Object  .
 ID__ could also be considered system objects: they kind of are the related *objects*: an object reference embedded inside a related item or related list item.
 Perhaps put the term related object in the system interface summary, in the diagram that shows all the terms.
 - Perhaps explain somewhere, why a system object is often called a system interface.